Target: Manhattan Beachwear LLC

 Financial Adviser: Seller: Wells Fargo

-Allan Colvin, who founded the company more than 20 years ago, will continue as CEO of the company.
+Allan Colvin, who founded the company more than 20 years ago, will continue as its CEO.
 In addition to making its own brands—24th & Ocean and Maxine of Hollywood—the company holds licenses for brands such as Hobie, Kenneth Cole, and Sofia by ViX.
-The company swimsuits are sold in major department stores and chains including Macy’s, Dillard’s, Saks Inc., Nordstrom, and Everything But Water.
+Manhattan Beachwear’s swimsuits are sold in major department stores and chains including Macy’s, Dillard’s, Saks Inc., Nordstrom, and Everything But Water.

 The Mayfield Heights, Ohio-based buyout shop plans to expand the company by getting its products into more retailers, adding brand licenses, and possibly add-on acquisitions, Bacon said.
 Equity for the deal will come from